One Health. One Mission. One Global System.

 World Health Organization (WHO)

 WHO’s Health Emergencies Programme works with all countries and partners to ensure the world is better prepared for prevent, detect and respond to disease outbreaks and all-hazards health emergencies that threaten global health security.
-75% of emerging pathogens are of zoonotic nature.
+Seventy-five percent of emerging pathogens are of zoonotic nature.
 Progress towards global health security requires a greater focus on the interface between humans and animals and a strong collaboration between the human health and the animal health sectors.

 Read more